-- For any condition, Injury, sickness or Mental Health Disorder arising out of, or in the course of, employment for which benefits are available under any Workers' Compensation law or other similar laws, whether or not a claim for such benefits is made or payment or benefits are received; - Any Prescription Drug for which payment or benefits are provided or available from the local, state or federal government (for example, Medicare) whether or not payment or benefits are received, except as otherwise provided by law; - Pharmaceutical products for which benefits are provided in the medical (not in the Prescription Drug Benefits) portion of the Plan; - Available over-the-counter that do not require a Prescription order or refill by federal or state law before being dispensed, unless the Plan has designated over-the-counter medication as eligible for coverage as if it were a Prescription Drug and it is obtained with a Prescription order or refill from a Physician.
+- Any Prescription Drug for which payment or benefits are provided or available from the local, state or federal government (for example, Medicare) whether or not payment or benefits are received, except as otherwise provided by law; - Pharmaceutical products for which benefits are provided in the medical (not in the Prescription Drug Benefits) portion of the Plan;

+- Available over-the-counter that do not require a Prescription order or refill by federal or state law before being dispensed, unless the Plan has designated over-the-counter medication as eligible for coverage as if it were a Prescription Drug and it is obtained with a Prescription order or refill from a Physician.
 Prescription Drugs that are available in over-the-counter form or comprised of components that are available in over-the-counter form or equivalent.
 Certain Prescription Drugs that the Plan has determined are Therapeutically Equivalent to an over-the-counter drug.
-Such determinations may be made up to six times during a calendar year, and the Plan may decide at any time to reinstate benefits for a Prescription Drug that was previously excluded under this provision; - Compounded drugs that do not contain at least one ingredient that has been approved by the U.S. Food and Drug Administration and requires a Prescription order or refill.
-Compounded drugs that are available as a similar, commercially available Prescription Drug; - Compound drugs that contain non-FDA approved bulk ingredients, available as a similar commercial Prescription Drugs, and contain non-covered over-the-counter products; - Dispensed outside of the United States, except in an Emergency; - Durable Medical Equipment (prescribed and non-prescribed outpatient supplies, other than the diabetic supplies and inhaler spacers specifically stated as covered); - The amount dispensed (days' supply or quantity limit) that exceeds the supply limit; - The amount dispensed (days' supply or quantity limit) that is less than the minimum supply limit; - Certain new drugs and/or new dosages, until they are reviewed and assigned to a tier by the PDL Management Committee; - Prescribed, dispensed, or intended for use during an Inpatient stay; - Prescription Drugs, including new Prescription Drug products or new dosage forms, that OptumRx and BARRY-WEHMILLER COMPANIES, INC. determines do not meet the definition of a Covered Expense; - Used for conditions and/or at dosages determined to be Experimental, Investigational, or Unproven, unless OptumRx and BARRY-WEHMILLER COMPANIES, INC. have agreed to cover an Experimental, Investigational, or Unproven treatment, as defined in the Glossary of Terms; - Vitamins, except for the following, which require a Prescription: - Prenatal vitamins: - Vitamins with fluoride; and - Single-entity vitamins. - Certain Prescription products excluded by formulary design, utilization management programs, or benefit design; - Certain new Prescription Drugs to market until the Committees have reviewed them for formulary placement; - Certain Prescription products with over-the-counter products in the same therapeutic class.
+The Plan may decide, at any time, to reinstate benefits for a Prescription Drug that was previously excluded under this provision; - Compounded drugs that do not contain at least one ingredient that has been approved by the U.S. Food and Drug Administration and requires a Prescription order or refill.
+Compounded drugs that may be available as a similar, commercially available Prescription Drug; - Compound drugs that contain non-FDA approved bulk ingredients, available as a similar commercial Prescription Drugs, and contain non-covered over-the-counter products; - Dispensed outside of the United States, except in an Emergency; - Durable Medical Equipment (prescribed and non-prescribed outpatient supplies, other than the diabetic supplies and inhaler spacers specifically stated as covered); - The amount dispensed (days' supply or quantity limit) that exceeds the supply limit; - The amount dispensed (days' supply or quantity limit) that is less than the minimum supply limit; - Certain new drugs and/or new dosages, until they are reviewed and assigned to a tier by the PDL Management Committee; - Prescribed, dispensed, or intended for use during an Inpatient stay; - Prescription Drugs, including new Prescription Drug products or new dosage forms, that Optum Rx and BARRY-WEHMILLER COMPANIES, INC. determines do not meet the definition of a Covered Expense; - Used for conditions and/or at dosages determined to be Experimental, Investigational, or Unproven, unless Optum Rx and BARRY-WEHMILLER COMPANIES, INC. have agreed to cover an Experimental, Investigational, or Unproven treatment, as defined in the Glossary of Terms; - Vitamins, except for the following, which require a Prescription: - Prenatal vitamins; - Vitamins with fluoride; and - Single-entity vitamins. - Certain Prescription products excluded by formulary design, utilization management programs, or benefit design; - Certain new Prescription Drugs to market until the Committees have reviewed them for formulary placement; - Certain Prescription products with over-the-counter products in the same therapeutic class.